lh3/hapdip/README.md

 variant calls.
 For details and more discussions, please see [the paper][varcmp] or [the preprint][arxiv].

+This method not only evaluates variant callers, but also evaluates the reference genome.
+A good genome should yield fewer het calls from CHM1 and more het calls from NA12878.

 ## Usage

 This repository contains a single script `hapdip.js` consisting of several